Below you can find our detailed editorial guidelines – if you are writing a blog for us, we ask that you follow these.

 - Please hyperlink key words in your text to direct readers to additional context and research (e.g. reports, policy documents, academic research, news items, other blog posts etc.).
 Where possible link to open access sources.

-- Please do your best to only link to sources you trust and please do not link to objectionable videos.
+- Please do your best to only link to sources you trust.

 - We appreciate if you can link to previous blogs from our site, where relevant.